serokell/blog-posts/kframework/article.md

 * `MonadSMT m` is a typeclass that allows accessing `SMT` through monad transformers.
 It has two base instances: `MonadSMT OldSMT` and `MonadSMT NoSMT`.

-We now need to construct the *only* base instance, `MonadSMT SMT`, having got the knowledge of how the functions were defined in the original two base instances for the original two datatypes.
+We now need to construct the *only* base instance, `MonadSMT SMT`, with the knowledge of how the functions were defined in the original two base instances for the original two datatypes.

 Suppose the functions declared in the `MonadSMT` typeclass have the following type signature: